Aditya-Mishra799/Aditya-Mishra799/README.md

 **धर्म हिंसा तथैव च।**

-- **Meaning**: Non-violence is the highest duty; but so too is violence in service of duty i.e in ideal situations one must practice non-violence in all forms mental as well as pysical as it is the greatest act of righteousness (परमॊ धर्मः) , but in non-ideal situations where your life or truth  or people who are righteous are under threat then one can use violence to protect path of righteousness i.e *Dharma*.
+- **Meaning**: Non-violence is the highest duty; but so too is violence in service of duty i.e in ideal situations one must practice non-violence in all forms mental as well as physical as it is the greatest act of righteousness (परमॊ धर्मः), but in non-ideal situations where your life or truth  or people who are righteous are under threat then one can use violence to protect path of righteousness i.e *Dharma*.
 - **Source**: *Mahabharata* (Vana Parva, 207.81).

 ### How These Principles Guide My Life